Clinically relevant content for bladder cancer

 Catalogue No.: C3223BC (options A/B/C*)

-*All Cell3™ Target panels are available with three fragmentation options:
+*Cell3™ Target panels are available in the following options:

 A = non-fragmentation e.g. cffDNA/ctDNA,